 International Office News

-Warm season’s greetings to you—with our best wishes for peace, happiness and joyous compassion through 2019
+Warm season’s greetings to you, and our best wishes for peace, happiness, and joyous compassion through 2020 and beyond.

 May all the holy wishes of His Holiness the Dalai Lama, Lama Thubten Yeshe, and Lama Zopa Rinpoche be fulfilled perfectly without delay.